cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

 # Gifs in Python showing the simulations within the graph framework

-## An example simulatin of a traffic scenario:
+## An example simulation of a traffic scenario:

 ![anim_3](https://github.com/enrikmaci4/plg-generation/assets/102254720/1e77f89c-63d7-4705-a5d2-7b12005ca93b)